-A traditional greenhouse by Tanglewood Conservatories is as much an architectural statement about the importance of design.
+A traditional greenhouse by Tanglewood Conservatories is as much an architectural statement about the importance of design as it is about the propagation of plants.

 A Quintessential English Greenhouse